-Install openSF silently.
-Refer to the primary source at install4j13 for the command line options of the installer.
-Set any required openSF configurations by pre-defining values in the configuration files, or any other methods defined in section 7.4.
-Resolve any required dependency.
-An example of dependency resolution would be to install the right version of Python and possibly some specific packages with "pip".
+- Extract the simulator package to the future workspace. - Install openSF silently.
+Refer to the primary source at install4j13 for the command line options to pass. - Set any required openSF configurations by pre-defining values in the configuration files, or any other methods defined in section 7.4.